MonaMLii/Mona-Lee-Portfolio/README.md

 ## As A Boot Camp Student

-I want to build portfolio from scratch to showcase my work and let employer sees that I'm a a good candidate for an open position.
+I want to build portfolio from scratch to showcase my work and let employer sees that I'm a good candidate for an open position.